Interview Question: What Hours Are You Available?

 If you are interviewing for a part-time job, temporary position, or shift work, think carefully about your schedule beforehand.
 Make note of particular days or shifts you know you cannot do.
 If the job has flexible hours, also think about how many hours a week you are willing to work.

 Try to limit the number of scheduling conflicts you have.
-An employer will likely be sympathetic to family, education, health, or religious conflicts, but he or she will probably not care if your work schedule conflicts with a personal hobby.
+An employer will likely be sympathetic to family, education, health, or religious conflicts, but they will probably not care if your work schedule conflicts with a personal hobby.
 Try to remain as flexible as possible, and be open to rescheduling some of your personal activities.

 Also, think about the particular job and company when you are considering schedule options.
-If this is a seasonal job, for example, it’s likely you won’t get away with saying you cannot work weekends and holidays.
+If this is a seasonal job, for example, you likely won’t get away with saying you cannot work weekends and holidays.

 How to Answer

 Be flexible, but honest: You want to demonstrate that you are flexible and willing to serve the company in whatever way they need.
 That being said, don’t lie about your availability.
 If there are certain weekdays or shifts you know you absolutely cannot do, say so.
 If you lie now, it will only hurt your chances of getting and then keeping the job later on.